tahiri-lab/QSAR/README.md

 # 📝 About the project

-`QSAR` is a Python package that offers robust predictive modeling using QSAR for evaluating the transfer of environmental contaminants in breast milk.
+`qsarKit` is a Python package that offers robust predictive modeling using QSAR for evaluating the transfer of environmental contaminants in breast milk.
 Developed by the dedicated team led by Professor [Nadia Tahiri](https://tahirinadia.github.io/) at the University of Sherbrooke in Quebec, Canada.
 This open-source integrates multiple predictive models, provides synthetic data generation via GANs, and is tailored for